 Index

 This topic area covers statistics and information relating to Hull’s Early Help and Prevention Programme including local strategic need and service provision.
 Further information relating to Schools, Education and Qualifications is given under Health and Wellbeing Influences.
 Information relating to Children with Special Educational Needs or Disabilities is under Health Factors under Children and Young Children.
-Further information on early help in relation to mental health and emotional wellbeing is given in Mental Health and Emotional Wellbeing Among Children and Young People under Health Factors within Children and Young People.
+Further information is also available on Early Years and Good Child Development under Child Development within Children and Young People, as well as further information on early help in relation to mental health and emotional wellbeing within Mental Health and Emotional Wellbeing Among Children and Young People under Health Factors within Children and Young People.
 Further information relating to domestic abuse is given within Domestic Abuse under Health and Wellbeing Influences.

 Headlines